grbinho/athena-azure-ad/README.md

 `azad_app_id`:  You can find this in Azure AD AWS app (Application (client) ID)

 Until it's officially supported by AWS, I hope this works for you!

+You can download the JAR from releases page or just clone this repo and run `sbt assembly` to package the code.